-Mortgage life insurance is often sold by mortgage lenders (financial institutions) and offers to pay off your outstanding mortgage (up to a maximum amount) if you die or suffer ill health or injury that prevents you from being able to work and earn money.
+Mortgage life insurance is sold by mortgage lenders and promises to pay off your outstanding mortgage (up to a maximum amount) if you die or suffer ill health or injury that prevents you from being able to work and earn money.

 Okay, here’s one of the issues with mortgage life insurance products and why mortgage advisors vigorously promote and if necessary, shame you into buying it: they get bonuses and/or are significantly compensated for selling it.

-Yes, it makes sense to have insurance that ensures your family is protected and mortgage-free if anything bad happens, however, individual term life insurance may serve your needs better.
+Yes, it makes sense to have insurance that ensures your family is protected and mortgage-free if anything bad happens; however, an individual term life insurance may serve your needs better.

 Why I Declined Mortgage Life Insurance